Gary Patton

 Dr. Gary Patton is an American technologist and business executive.
-He is currently the Corporate Vice President and General Manager of Design Enablement and Components Research in the Technology Development Group at Intel.
+He is currently the Corporate Vice President and General Manager of the Design Technology Platform organization in the Technology Development Group at Intel.
 He has spent most of his career in IBM, starting in IBM's Research Division and holding management and executive positions in IBM's Microelectronics Division in Technology Development, Design Enablement, Manufacturing, and Business Line Management.

 Early life and education

 Dr. Patton was born and raised in Glendale, CA. He received his B.S. degree in electrical engineering from UCLA, where he graduated summa cum laude and Phi Beta Kappa, and his M.S. and Ph.D. degrees in electrical engineering from Stanford University.
 His Ph.D. work was on the physics of polycrystalline silicon emitters for bipolar transistors.
 Dr. Patton was the first in his family to attend college.